AG-Boerries/CAST-Seq/README.md

 ## Running CAST-Seq
-After all tools and databases are installed and work properly, you should prepare a XXX_run.sh file as described bellow.
-Then the whole CAST-Seq pipeline can be executed using this single command:
+After all tools and databases are installed and work properly, the whole CAST-Seq pipeline can be executed using this single command (see example in script/run/):

 ```
 Rscript ./CAST-Seq.R --pipeline "crispr"\